chengyanqi123/m3u8-conver/README.md

 ## Parser return value

-> The parser must return a 'fragment' object, and if there is an encryption argument (' fragment.key '), it must ensure its correctness.
+> The parser must return a `fragment` object, and if there is an encryption argument (`fragment.key`), it must ensure its correctness.

-Because when you use a custom parser, our parser will not execute, and the returned fragment will be used as the basis for subsequent decryption and download of m3u8.
+Because when you use a custom parser, our parser will not execute, and the returned fragment will be used as the basis for subsequent decryption and download of `ts` fragment.
 If the encryption parameter of 'fragment' returned is incorrect, the m3u8 file cannot be successfully converted.
 If there is no encryption parameter, ignore it.

 ## Example